benknoble/benknoble.github.io/_posts/2024-11-11-git-branch-trunk-perspective.md

 per-PR environments.
 So to test a deployed PR I might be stomping on some other PR's dev or QA environment.

-Heavily regulated environments may not be able to treat each push as a deployment to customers.
+Heavily regulated environments (such as my current workplace) may not be able to treat each push as a deployment to customers: instead, in some domains we have to be careful about when we release even if we merge frequently.
+For our internal customers, release on push often works fine.

 ## Reduced Technical Debt